B-UMMI/chewBBACA/CHEWBBACA/docs/user/tutorials/step_by_step.rst

 in at least 95% of the complete genomes will be used.
 We selected that threshold value to account for loci that may not be identified due to sequencing coverage and assembly problems.

-We can run the ExtraCgMLST module to quickly determine the set of loci in the core genome at 95%.
+We can run the *ExtraCgMLST* module to quickly determine the set of loci in the core genome at 95%.

 ::

 	chewBBACA.py ExtractCgMLST -i results32_wgMLST/results_<datestamp>/results_alleles_NoParalogs.tsv -o results32_wgMLST/results_<datestamp>/cgMLST_95 --t 0.95

-The list with the 1267 loci in the core genome at 95% is in the `results32_wgMLST/results_<datestamp>/cgMLST_95/cgMLSTschema.txt` file.
-This file can be passed to the `--gl` parameter of the AlleleCall process to perform allele calling only for the set of genes that constitute the core genome.
+The list with the 1267 loci in the core genome at 95% is in the ``results32_wgMLST/results_<datestamp>/cgMLST_95/cgMLSTschema.txt`` file.
+This file can be passed to the ``--gl`` parameter of the AlleleCall process to perform allele calling only for the set of genes that constitute the core genome.

 Allele call for 682 *Streptococcus agalactiae* assemblies
 :::::::::::::::::::::::::::::::::::::::::::::::::::::::::

-**682 assemblies** of *Streptococcus agalactiae* available on NCBI were downloaded (03-08-2016, downloadable zip file `here <https://drive.google.com/file/d/0Bw6VuoagsdhmaWEtR25fODlJTEk/view?usp=sharing>`_, run `unzip GBS_Aug2016.zip` to extract genome files into a folder named `GBS_Aug2016`) and analyzed with `MLST <https://github.com/tseemann/mlst>`_ in order to exclude possibly mislabeled samples as *Streptococcus agalactiae*.
-Out of the **682 genomes**, 2 (GCA_000323065.2_ASM32306v2 and GCA_001017915.1_ASM101791v1) were detected as being of a different species/contamination and were removed from the analysis.
+682 assemblies of *Streptococcus agalactiae* available on NCBI were downloaded (03-08-2016) and analyzed with `MLST <https://github.com/tseemann/mlst>`_ in order to exclude possibly mislabeled samples as *Streptococcus agalactiae*.
+Out of the 682 genomes, 2 (GCA_000323065.2_ASM32306v2 and GCA_001017915.1_ASM101791v1) were detected as being of a different species/contamination and were removed from the analysis.
+Uncompress the ``genomes/GBS_680_genomes.zip`` file to create a folder named ``GBS_Aug2016``.

 Allele call was performed on the *bona fide* *Streptococcus agalactiae* **680 genomes** using the **1267 loci** that constitute the core genome at 95%.
 Paralog detection found no paralog loci.

 ::

-	chewBBACA.py AlleleCall -i path/to/GBS_Aug2016/ -g tutorial_schema/schema_seed --gl results32_wgMLST/results_<datestamp>/cgMLST_95/cgMLSTschema.txt -o results680_cgMLST --cpu 6
+	chewBBACA.py AlleleCall -i genomes/GBS_Aug2016/ -g tutorial_schema/schema_seed --gl results32_wgMLST/results_<datestamp>/cgMLST_95/cgMLSTschema.txt -o results680_cgMLST --cpu 6

 The process took approximately 39 minutes to complete (an average of 3.4 secs per genome).